• Skip to primary navigation

 • Salad Pizza

-Make sure to visit my Pizza page for more recipes, including this Seafood Pizza!
+Visit my Pizza page for more recipes, including this seafood pizza!

 Recipe origins

-Growing up Italian meant we had pizza at least once a week.
+Growing up Italian, having pizza at least once a week was a norm during childhood.

-She would also use her own canned tomatoes to make the pizza sauce.
-If interested, please refer to the step by step guide in this tutorial on Canning Raw Pack Whole Tomatoes.
+She would also use her canned tomatoes to make the pizza sauce.
+If interested, please refer to the step-by-step guide in this tutorial on canning raw-pack whole tomatoes.

 Although you may not have access to a backyard garden, quality ingredients can be found at farmers’ markets and specialty stores.